<> <> <> <>

 Locking in that hydration makes sure that your skin won’t dry out from your treatment.
 Choosing a moisturiser depends on your skin type.
 If you have oily skin, you’ll likely prefer a lightweight gel cream.
 Those with drier skin might prefer a thicker night cream texture.

-If you're dealing with dry skin caused by your custom formula, which is a common side effect of the prescription ingredients, you can try the 'moisture sandwich' technique to alleviate flaky skin.
+If you're dealing with dry skin caused by your custom formula, which is a common side effect of the clinical-strength ingredients, you can try the 'moisture sandwich' technique to alleviate flaky skin.

-This technique involves applying moisturiser after cleaning, letting it sink into the skin for 10 to 15 minutes and then applying your custom Pilot formula before applying another layer of moisturiser.
+This technique involves applying moisturiser after cleaning, letting it sink into the skin for 10-15 minutes and then applying your custom Pilot formula before applying another layer of moisturiser.

 This helps create a barrier between your skin and the product, helping to reduce dryness and irritation.